Leave a Comment:

 The two immutable truths of cancer survivorship are:

 My two favorite illustrations of the truths above are my heart damage and chemotherapy-induced peripheral neuropathy (nerve damage).
-I developed chronic A-Fib in the fall of 2010 approximately 15 years after the undergoing the chemotherapy that did the damage.
-If I knew ahead of time that cytoxan and adiamycin caused heart damage I would have supplemented with omega 3 fatty acids, CoQ10 and vitamin E. Studies have shown these supplements to prevent heart damage from chemo.
+I developed chronic A-Fib in the fall of 2010, approximately 15 years after undergoing the chemotherapy that did the damage.
+If I knew ahead of time that Cytoxan and Adriamycin caused heart damage, I would have supplemented with omega-3 fatty acids, CoQ10, and vitamin E. Studies have shown these supplements to prevent heart damage from chemo.

-I am both a long-term cancer survivor and cancer coach.
+I am both a long-term myeloma survivor and MM cancer coach.
 If you are about to undergo chemotherapy my advice is to begin supplementing with preventative antioxidants now.

 Thanks